swift-linux/swift-linux/index.rst

 A lot!
 Apple only provides Swift binaries that run well on Ubuntu, and users of other distros will have a fun time trying to get them to work.
-It's hard to share Swift applications you've, and the majority of the ecosystem, being Mac-and-iOS-focused, tends to create libraries that don't work under Linux.
+It's hard to share Swift applications you've built, and the majority of the ecosystem, being Mac-and-iOS-focused, tends to create libraries that don't work under Linux.
 This guide is trying to be a central point for people trying to get a great Swift experience on their Linux systems.